freibergs/multi-downloader/readme.md

 - Use unique directories and logs for each user.

 These improvements would transform the script into a comprehensive and versatile download management system.

+## **License**

+This project is licensed under the **MIT License**.
+You are free to use, modify, and distribute this software, provided the original license file is included in your distribution.

+For full license details, see the [LICENSE](LICENSE) file included in this repository.